corda/corda-docs/content/en/docs/cdl/cdl/cdl-to-code/keep-it-structured.md

 # Keep It Structured

-The CDL Smart Contract view deliberately separates the design into a set of concerns either to do with data structures or constraints over those data structures.
+The CDL Smart Contract view deliberately separates the design into a set of considerations either to do with data structures or constraints over those data structures.
 You can show this diagrammatically:

 {{< figure zoom="../resources/cdl-to-code-smart-contract-to-concerns.png" width="1000" title="Click to zoom image in new tab/window" >}}

-To minimise the risks of making mistakes when implementing the Smart Contract, you should consider each of the concerns separately.
-Narrowing the focus can give you greater confidence that each concern is implemented correctly.
+To minimise the risks of making mistakes when implementing the smart contract, you should consider each of the considerations separately.
+Narrowing the focus can give you greater confidence that each consideration is implemented correctly.

-In the Agreement example, as implemented in the cdl-example CorDapp, the CDL concerns map to the following code structures:
+In the Agreement example, as implemented in the cdl-example CorDapp, the CDL considerations map to the following code structures:

 {{< figure zoom="../resources/cdl-to-code-concerns-to-structures.png" width="650" title="Click to zoom image in new tab/window" >}}